suobset/iCons/README.md

 ## iCons 1: Case Study 2 (Team 6 Hydrogen Viewer)

 A website which was created as an extension to our Poster.
 Our Research was "Filling in gap of ways to make Hydrogen Energy more Accessible and Reliable".
-The website was created as an interactive means for the audience to view the data and the future scope of the project in an interactove manner.
+The website was created as an interactive means for the audience to view the data and the future scope of the project.

 <a href="https://suobset.github.io/iCons/iCons1-CS2/">Click here for the website</a>